pelzolga123/Newsweek-clone/README.md

 <img src="https://i.ibb.co/KX9p0zX/Screenshot-from-2020-03-16-18-07-07.png" alt="Screenshot-from-2020-03-16-18-07-07" border="0">

 ## About The Project
-This is a clone of Newsweek page.
-Webpage contains embedded images and thumbnails.
+This is a clone of the Newsweek page.
+The webpage contains embedded images and thumbnails.
 The styling was done using Bootstrap 4. s.

 ## Live version
 [Newsweek clone](https://rawcdn.githack.com/pelzolga123/Newsweek-clone/d80a4a970a05016e75f6345a2b184083583ad91d/index.html)